 Blackface & BF Mid 60's Fender classic tube amps with a black control panel.
 Considered by most as the Fender high water mark of amplifier tone.

-Bypass Cap Cathode bypass capacitor supplies an AC signal bypass around the cathode resistor which boosts gain.
+Bypass Cap Cathode bypass capacitor supplies the AC audio signal with a bypass around the cathode resistor to boost gain.

 Cathode Follower A tube circuit where the guitar signal output is via the cathode instead of the plate.
 A cathode follower puts out a "thicker" low impedance signal.

-Cathodyne Phase Inverter A common phase inverter used in the 5E3 Deluxe.
+Cathodyne Phase Inverter A common phase inverter used in the 5E3 Deluxe and Princeton Reverb.
 It only uses one triode but produces no gain.
 See Phase Inverter below.